 Symptoms of COVID-19 are fever, cough and shortness of breath.
 Symptoms may appear in as few as two days or as many as 14 days following exposure.
 Most people recover from COVID-19 without needing special treatment.
 The elderly and those with underlying medical problems like high blood pressure, heart problems and diabetes are more likely to develop serious illness.

-There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is to avoid being exposed to the virus.
 The Florida Department of Health recommends everyday preventive actions to help stop the spread of respiratory diseases, including:

 • Avoiding close contact with people who are sick;